 - 1. Infant age at the time of MDA (1-5 months vs 6-11 months) - 2.
-Infant weight-for-age at the time of MDA - 3.
+Infant weight-for-age, length-for-age, weight-for-length at the time of MDA - 3.
 Infant sex - 4.
-Season of MDA dosing and time since the last SMC - 5.
+Season of MDA dosing (malaria versus non malaria season) and SMC implementation in village (SMC given versus SMC not given) - 5.
 Cluster level coverage of SMC - 6.
 Cluster level baseline mortality (established at first census) - 7.
 Cluster and individual level coverage and number of administered azithromycin MDA doses - 8.
 District of residence - 9.
 Distance from the nearest health facility - 10.
 Household asset or income index - 11.
-Household WASH index
+Household WASH index - 12.
+National outreach strategy category (standard/advanced)